Evaluating The Complete Financial Picture

 It’s an expense tracker that I’m using for all of my checking accounts.
 I track spending for the entire month beginning with the first paycheck I receive that month.
 I record transactions as they occur which could be a span of a day or a week, depending on my spending during that period.
 Instead of waiting for the transactions to post on my account, I’m capturing it upfront and checking it off when it posts online.
 I know exactly how much money I will have in my accounts at all times.
 This eliminates double-guessing my balance and I avoid overdrafts.
 Overdrafts were infrequent before but I’d be lying if I said it never happened because it did on occasion.
 When it happened, I was over-stressed trying to figure out how to deposit or transfer money to cover for the overdraft.
 I hope I never have to go through that again.

 This snapshot below is a first draft of the expense tracker.
-It was very beneficial with keeping my spending on track but I identified a few improvements to enhance the tracking process.
+It was very helpful with keeping my spending on track but I identified a few improvements to enhance the tracking process.

 Within 1 1/2 months, I was able to use the data collected to evaluate and analyze my spending.
 I quickly identified areas where I could cut spending, lower costs and eliminate unnecessary expenses.